Cornell-MAE-UG/fa25-portfolio-ars452-adam/_projects/2025_Bus_Engine_MAE2210.md

 ## Real vs. Idealized Cycles

 A real diesel cycle involves complex injection timing and blowdown phases.
-However, we can model it thermodynamically as the Ideal Diesel Cycle, consisting of four processes:
+However, we can model it thermodynamically as the Ideal Diesel Cycle consisting of the following four processes:

 1.  **Isentropic Compression (1 → 2)**
 2.  **Isobaric Heat Addition (2 → 3)** (Fuel injection and combustion)
 3.  **Isentropic Expansion (3 → 4)** (Power stroke)
 4.  **Isochoric Heat Rejection (4 → 1)** (Exhaust)

-This cycle provides the upper bound for the engine's efficiency and power output.
+This cycle provides the upper bound for the engine's efficiency and power output, which is what we can use for subsequent calucations.

 ## Performance Calculations

 This analysis evaluates the ideal Diesel cycle performance of one cylinder of the Cummins X12.
-The total engine power will be 6 times the single-cylinder output.
+The total engine power will be 6 times the single-cylinder output (since the engine contains 6 cylinders, all assumed to function similar thermodynamically).

 **Inputs:**